 Figen left him on a train in a brown paper bag with the message of who he was knitted by, explaining that she wanted people not to keep the bear for more than a few days and then pass him on in order to see how far he could travel.
 His name is Jordan Bear - and travel he did!

 Jordan's journey started in Wales, and since then he has travelled all over North America, Ireland, Malawi, China, Scotland, New Zealand, Turkey, Ibiza, Bali, Dubai Cayman Islands, Iceland, France and even went on holiday to Portugal with Phillip Schofield, Holly Willoughby and their families.
-He does like the limelight so he has been on stage with Alfie Boe and Michael Ball last year.
+He does like the limelight so he has been on stage with Alfie Boe and Michael Ball.
 His journey around the world continues and more destinations are still to come.
 Jordan travels around the world in Martyn’s memory and has his own Facebook page called Jordan’s Journey #BeMoreMartyn.